durgeshsoni/durgeshsoni/README.md

 <h1 align="center"> Hi 👋 I'm Durgesh Soni</h1>

-I'm an 18-year-old Full Stack Developer (MERN) based in Gonda☀️.
+I'm an 18-year-old Java Backend Developer.
 I describe myself as a passionate developer who loves coding, open-source, and the web platform❤️.

-I'm a designer & developer with a passion for web design.
-I enjoy developing simple, clean, and slick websites that provide real value to the end-user.
-Many clients have procured exceptional results while working with me.
-Delivering work within time and budget which meets clients’ requirements is our motto.
+I am a Java Backend developer.
+I want a position in an organization where there is an opportunity to exhibit strengths and utilize my skills and abilities for all kinds of challenging jobs and upgrade my knowledge and skills from time to time and that will also offer me security and professional growth.
+I will give my best effort to achieve the company’s goal as well as to build my professional and technical career and I want to become a peak performer.

 [![1](https://user-images.githubusercontent.com/81063456/160662567-0d63ae41-286e-40a0-9d46-ce3f4b754146.png)](https://www.facebook.com/durgeshsoniblogger)
 [![3](https://user-images.githubusercontent.com/81063456/160662362-bee2e57d-d47e-4f2d-b481-72b9aced24a5.png)](https://www.instagram.com/durgeshsoni08)